-Board of Retirement Contra Costa County Employees' Retirement Association June 15, 2021 Page 2 unfunded actuarial accrued liability that arises due to plan amendments is amortized over its own declining (or closed) 10-year period (with the exception of a change due to retirement incentives, which is funded in full upon adoption of the incentive).
-The progress being made towards meeting the funding objective through December 31, 2019 is illustrated in the Schedule of Funding Progress.
+Board of Retirement Contra Costa County Employees' Retirement Association June 15, 2022 Page 2 unfunded actuarial accrued liability that arises due to plan amendments is amortized over its own declining (or closed) 10-year period (with the exception of a change due to retirement incentives, which is funded in full upon adoption of the incentive).
+The progress being made towards meeting the funding objective through December 31, 2020 is illustrated in the Schedule of Funding Progress.

-Certain information found in the Notes to Basic Financial Statements and the Required Supplementary Information (RSI) included in the Financial Section was prepared by the Association based on the results of the Governmental Accounting Standards Board (GASB) Statement No. 67 actuarial valuation as of December 31, 2020 prepared by Segal.
-For the Financial Section of the Comprehensive Annual Financial Report (Annual Report), Segal provided the Schedule of Changes in Net Pension Liability of Participating Employers and Schedule of Employer Contributions as shown in the RSI.
-A listing of the other supporting schedules prepared by the Association based on additional information provided by Segal and the results of the actuarial valuation as of December 31, 2019 for funding purposes is listed below.
+Certain information found in the Notes to Basic Financial Statements and the Required Supplementary Information (RSI) included in the Financial Section was prepared by the Association based on the results of the Governmental Accounting Standards Board (GASB) Statement No. 67 actuarial valuation as of December 31, 2021 prepared by Segal.
+For the Financial Section of the Annual Comprehensive Financial Report ("Annual Report" or ACFR), Segal provided the Schedule of Changes in Net Pension Liability of Participating Employers and Schedule of Employer Contributions as shown in the RSI.
+A listing of the other supporting schedules prepared by the Association based on additional information provided by Segal and the results of the actuarial valuation as of December 31, 2020 for funding purposes is listed below.

 - Schedule of Funding Progress

-- Schedule of Employer Contributions
+- · Schedule of Employer Contributions

-- Latest Actuarial Valuation Methods and Assumptions
+- · Latest Actuarial Valuation Methods and Assumptions

 - Summary of Valuation Results

-- Summary of Significant Results
+- · Summary of Significant Results

 - Schedule of Active Member Valuation Data

 - Retirants and Beneficiaries Added to and Removed from Retiree Payroll

-- Schedule of Funded Liabilities by Type
+- · Schedule of Funded Liabilities by Type

 - Actuarial Analysis of Financial Experience

 - Summary of Statistical Data

-- Schedule of Benefits Expenses by Type
+- · Schedule of Benefits Expenses by Type

-- Schedule of Retired Members by Type of Benefit
+- · Schedule of Retired Members by Type of Benefit

 - Schedule of Average Benefit Payment Amounts

 - Participating Employers and Active Members

 The valuation assumptions included in the Actuarial Section were adopted by the Retirement Board based on the December 31, 2017 Experience Study (for both the economic and noneconomic assumptions).
-It is our opinion that the assumptions used in the December 31, 2019 valuation produce results, which in the aggregate, reflect the future experience of the retirement plan.
+It is our opinion that the assumptions used in the December 31, 2020 valuation produce results, which in the aggregate, reflect the future experience of the retirement plan.
 Actuarial valuations are performed on an annual basis.
-An experience analysis is performed every three years and the next experience analysis is due to be performed after the December 31, 2020 valuation.
+An experience analysis is performed every three years.
+The December 31, 2020 Experience Study (for both the economic and non-economic assumptions) for use in the upcoming December 31, 2021 valuation has been approved the Board.

-5681553v4/05337.002
+5727862v1/05337.002

-Board of Retirement Contra Costa County Employees' Retirement Association June 15, 2021 Page 3
+Board of Retirement Contra Costa County Employees' Retirement Association June 15, 2022 Page 3

-In the December 31, 2019 valuation, the ratio of the valuation value of assets to actuarial accrued liabilities (funded percentage) increased from 89.3% to 90.6% while the funded percentage on a market value of assets basis increased from 84.2% to 91.9%.
-The average employer contribution rate has decreased from 35.73% of payroll to 35.66% of payroll, while the average member contribution rate has remained at 11.97% of payroll.
+In the December 31, 2020 valuation, the ratio of the valuation value of assets to actuarial accrued liabilities (funded percentage) increased from 90.6% to 91.8% while the funded percentage on a market value of assets basis increased from 91.7% to 95.6%.
+The average employer contribution rate has decreased from 35.66% of payroll to 35.26%1 of payroll, while the average member contribution rate has decreased from 11.97% of payroll to 11.85% of payroll.

-Under the asset smoothing method, the total unrecognized net investment gains are \$112 million as of December 31, 2019.
+Under the asset smoothing method, the total unrecognized net investment gains are \$392 million as of December 31, 2020.
 These net investment gains will be recognized in the determination of the actuarial value of assets for funding purposes in the next few years.
-The net deferred gains of \$112 million represent about 1.2% of the market value of assets as of December 31, 2019.
-Unless offset by future investment losses or other unfavorable experience, the recognition of the \$112 million market gains is expected to have an impact on the Association's future funded percentage and contribution rate requirements.
+The net deferred gains of \$392 million represent about 3.9% of the market value of assets as of December 31, 2020.
+Unless offset by future investment losses or other unfavorable experience, the recognition of the \$392 million market gains is expected to have an impact on the Association's future funded percentage and contribution rate requirements.
 This potential impact may be illustrated as follows: